spencergerlach/vancouver-building-permits/README.md

 ### Neighbourhood Bar Chart

-- Users are invited to use the dropdown menu to choose either Permit Elapsed Days (i.e. days for permit approval) or Project Value (i.e. construction value in CAD).
+- Users are invited to use the dropdown menu to choose either Permit Elapsed Days (i.e. days elapsed before permit approved) or Project Value (i.e. construction value in CAD).
 Based on the selection, users will be able to see a comparison of mean values for each Vancouver neighbourhood.

 ### Neighbourhood Chloropleth Map